-Studies have shown that students best develop in their vocations when staff and faculty mentors have explored their own vocational experiences, and drawn lessons and wisdom from them.
-It’s for this reason that Opus offers an employee vocation seminar to help these mentors draw lessons and wisdom from these experiences.
+Studies have shown that students best develop in their vocations when their staff and faculty mentors have explored their own vocational experiences.
+CFI offers an employee vocation seminar to help these mentors draw lessons and wisdom from these experiences.

-The Vocation Seminar is offered each semester for up to 10 faculty and 10 staff.
-Participants meet together in discussion, sharing, fellowship, and training.
+The Vocation Seminar is offered each fall for up to ten faculty and ten staff.
+Participants meet for discussion, sharing, fellowship, and training.

 - Reflect on their own vocational experiences and construct vocational insights from them

 - Review and apply principles of meaning-making to their own work in various spheres

 - Learn approaches to mentoring students around questions of life purpose and meaning

 - What the Bible and Christian tradition have to say about vocation and work

 - Unique contextual factors in the vocational journeys of Generation Z students

 - Challenges to students' vocational development related to race, class, and gender

 - Practical ways to help our students grow in their vocational purpose, imagination, and resilience